Cash Flow Forecasting Best Practices: What You Need to Know

 • Create a robust system to forecast sales that ensures it is based on complete and accurate data, utilises the forecasting method best suited to your goals, and accounts for factors not captured in your data.

-• Factor in all the cash you will owe, and that owed to you, during the forecasting period, and implement measures to ensure you get paid faster.
+• Factor in all the cash you will owe and that is owed to you, during the forecasting period, and implement measures to ensure you get paid faster.

 • Experiment with different forecasting scenarios to see the impact of specific variables, like increased sales, new product launches or economic conditions.